The Kenyon Surname Project

 Y-DNA is considered the gold standard of genetic genealogical testing today.

 When the Kenyon Surname Project was initiated in late September 2005, founding project administrator, Dr. Richard Reid Kenyon, was the only project member.
-As of July 2006, Y-DNA results for four participants.
-A man Y-37 tested from the C-line only differed from the two men in the 1-line by one or two at DYS 449.
+As of July 2006, there were Y-DNA results for four participants.

-If you have any questions, you can contact either Richard or Marilyn, whose emails are listed below.
+If you have any questions, you can contact either Richard, Marilyn, or Bob Kenyon whose emails are listed below.

 Richard Reid Kenyon, PhD is the founding administrator of the Kenyon Project.
 He is a member of the International Society of Genetic Genealogy (ISOGG) and a well-known preeminent researcher of Kenyons in America and more recently England.
-His accomplishments include the compilation and transcribing of early Kenyons listed in the earlier United States Federal Census Records throughout the United States, compilation of descendant lists for numerous Kenyon lines, and the compilation of The Author’s Supplement, a copy of the rough draft left by General Howard N. Kenyon at the time of his death.
+His accomplishments include the compilation and transcribing of early Kenyons listed in the United States Federal Census Records throughout the United States, compilation of descendant lists for numerous Kenyon lines, and the compilation of The Author’s Supplement, a copy of the rough draft left by General Howard N. Kenyon at the time of his death.
 Dr. Kenyon has been an attendee of the WDYTYA (Who Do You Think You Are) Convention in England and regularly networks with people involved in Kenyon research in the United States and England.
-His lineage descends from Thomas Barber Kenyon, born 1780, going back to the early immigrant John Kenyon.
+His lineage descends from Thomas Barber Kenyon, born 1780, going back to John Kenyon of Rhode Island.

 His email is: firstname.lastname@example.org.